-- a.
-At the instant of delivery, there may not be more than 5 fielders on the leg-side. - b.
-At the instant of delivery no more than 5 fielders may be permitted outside the fielding restriction area (30-yard circle throughout the whole innings). - c.
-In the event of an infringement of any of the above fielding restrictions, the Square Leg Umpire shall call and signal a No Ball.
+- f.
+At the commencement of the 2nd and 3rd Power Plays the Umpire shall signal to the Scorer by rotating his arm in a large circle. - g.
+In the event of an infringement of any of the above fielding restrictions, the Square Leg Umpire shall call and signal No Ball.